JustusAdam/justusadam.github.io/_posts/2015-04-17-a-sweetass-sidebar.md

 <div class="sidebar-right sidebar"></div>
 {% endhighlight %}

-To make the whole thing look good in I then add some custom (s)css tool classes which will look familiar to a lot of people.

-{% highlight css %}
-.left {
-  float: left;
-}

-.right {
-  float: right;
-}

-.clearfix {
-  clear: both;
-}
-.column-4 {
-  width: 33%;
-}

-.column-8 {
-  width: 66%;
-}

-.column-12 {
-  width: 100%;
-}

-{% endhighlight %}

-And finally I added some content in the form of short FAQ-like messages titled "Did you know ...".
+And I added some content in the form of short FAQ-like messages titled "Did you know ...".

 {% highlight html %}
 <div class="sidebar-right sidebar right column-4">